-The FCC has recently received numerous consumer complaints about scammers trying to steal money or personal information by posing as Chinese consulate employees.
-People with Chinese last names have been targeted, along with random consumers in areas with large Chinese communities, according to multiple news reports.
+The FCC has received numerous consumer complaints about scammers trying to steal money or personal information by posing as Chinese consulate employees.
+People with Chinese last names have been targeted, along with random consumers in areas with large Chinese communities.

-Though the stories for these scam calls vary, they often begin with someone impersonating a Chinese consulate staff member who says a parcel or package addressed to the person called is waiting to be picked up at the consulate.
+These scam calls often begin with someone impersonating a Chinese consulate staff member who says a parcel or package addressed to the person called is waiting to be picked up at the consulate.
 The “official” then says the package is linked to a criminal investigation, and offers to resolve the situation through a money transfer or a credit card payment.
 In some cases, the scammer may simply ask for bank account information.

 If you receive a call that bears any of the hallmarks of this scam, or seems otherwise suspicious, hang up immediately.
 Also remember that scam callers may use spoofing technology to falsify caller ID information to make the call appear to be from a real Chinese consulate.